mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 confident that the hand she played would enable the Imperium to win its eventual conflict with the Solomani.
-She also knew that it would occur long after her death but in Tomutova’s mind the outcome was certain.
+She also knew that it would occur long after her death but in Tomutova's mind the outcome was certain.
 It was satisfying enough to know that she played her part, preparing and arming for the conflict to come despite having to endure the lashes of public opinion as one